 The mission of The Miami Symphony Orchestra is to present symphonic music of consistently high performance standards to a culturally diverse audience, and in a variety of settings and formats, with the aim of educating, engaging, and enriching the community of one of the world’s most international cities.

 Founded in 1989 by the late Manuel Ochoa, since 2006 the baton has been in the hands of Eduardo Marturet, a Venezuelan composer and conductor acclaimed across three continents.
-Maestro Marturet envisions MISO as a world-class professional symphony anchored in Miami.
+During his 14 year tenure Maestro Marturet has taken MISO into the world-class professional symphony of Miami.
 He states that "ultimately MISO belongs to the community, and our job is to raise the artistic level each and every year.
 Because of our loyal fans and supporters, our future looks bright as the glow of the great city of Miami."

 MISO's energy and talent are significantly supported by the National Endowment for the Arts, the State of Florida Division of Cultural Affairs, the Miami-Dade County Department of Cultural Affairs and the Miami Beach Cultural Arts Council.